francis3400/Bookstore/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Appreciation to my fellow microverse student, Jose
+> Appreciation to my fellow microverse student, Remy

 <p align="right">(<a href="#readme-top">back to top</a>)</p>